Invariance principles for random walks in random environment on trees: Examples

 recalling that $\mu_{T_n}$ the uniform probability measure on the vertices of $T_n$.
 Towards proving that the Prokhorov distance between $(2 n)^{-1} \mu_{\tilde{C}_n}$ and $\nu_{\phi^{(1)}}$ is negligible, we consult the proof of \cite[Proposition 2.10] {abraham2014exit}.
-There exists a common metric space $(Z,d_Z)$ such that
+Namely, by the second display before the end of the proof that lies in the previous reference, there exists a common metric space $(Z,d_Z)$ such that the following upper bound applies to the Prokhorov distance $d_Z^P$ between $(2 n)^{-1} \mu_{\tilde{C}_n}$ and $\nu_{\phi^{(1)}}$:

+where $\text{supp}(\cdot)$ stands for the support of the relevant function.
 Since the right-hand-side converges to 0 as $n\to \infty$, the desired result follows.

 \end{proof}